aroelo/ncp_docker/README.md

  **Using this set-up somewhere else**
- First, git clone repo from  http://gitlab.naktuinbouw.net/bioinformatics/pavian_docker.git
+ *  First, git clone repo from  http://gitlab.naktuinbouw.net/bioinformatics/pavian_docker.git
+ *  Make sure that the `services/web/entrypoint.sh` file is executable, before building the docker container

  Then change:
  *  The directory/file locations in the .env to their correct corresponding locations